zapabob/ROCm/docs/temp/troubleshooting.md

 **Q: Can I install PyTorch directly on bare metal?**

 Ans: Bare-metal installation of PyTorch is supported through wheels.
-Refer to Option 2: Install PyTorch Using Wheels Package in the section {ref}`install-pytorch-using-wheels` of this guide for more information.
+Refer to Option 2: Install PyTorch Using Wheels Package.
+See [Installing PyTorch](../tutorials/install/pytorch-install.md) for more information.

 **Q: How do I profile PyTorch workloads?**